aurora-is-near/doc.aurora.dev/docs/getting-started/tokenomics.md

 ## Planning circulating supply

 “Circulating Supply” is every token that isn’t subject to a lockup at a particular time.
 The vast majority of the AURORA supply is subject to long-term lockups.
-Based on the current estimation 99.05% of the total supply is planned to be unlocked by month 132 from the Token Generation Event on November 18, 2021 (TGE).
+Based on the current estimation 99.05% of the total supply is planned to be unlocked by month 132 from the Token Generation Event on November 18, 2021.

 The chart below shows the increase in circulating supply as tokens unlock: